backstage/backstage/.changeset/heavy-rings-play.md

 '@backstage/plugin-bazaar': patch
 ---

-Adding decending sort in a bazaar plugin
+Adding descending sort in a bazaar plugin